PrawnusMaximus/AeroAPI-Request/README.md

 Initial lines fo code set dates at which the schedule data will be pulled from and which Airline to request info on Example shown is All Nippon Airways (ANA)

-Data is then converted to JSON format for posterit Further filtering was used to reduce data to ANA Wings flights only This information was then inserted into a .xlsx file for further evaluation
+Data is then converted to JSON format for posterity Further filtering was used to reduce data to ANA Wings flights only The distance between each airport was calculated using the AirportInfo and LatLongsToDistance calls from AeroAPI This information was then inserted into a .xlsx file for further evaluation

 This code is rough and ready to allow fast and curated data collection